Djones4822/pyTeamUp/README.md

     evnt.deleted                         # Will return True

 ## todo
- * Add better support for creating an event
  * Add support for updating recurring events
  * Build Subcalendar object with update support similar to Event object
  * Add support for undo (api returns undo id, not sure what this is!)